 Not only that, but the new Z3 zoom is expected to see heavy use in the search and rescue field, helping firefighters, investigators and emergency workers in situations where flying close to the area of interest may be dangerous or otherwise impossible, therefore zooming in can be a life-saving asset.

-The Zenmuse Z3 is expected to ship in late July/early August and cost $899 USD (pre-order from B&H) or £799 in the UK.
+The Zenmuse Z3 is expected to ship in late July/early August and cost $899 USD (pre-order from B&H).
 You can also pre-order yours directly from DJI.